-We can tell people to wait in a formal, casual or a street form way of expressing it, depending on the situation.
+We can tell people to wait in a formal, casual, or street form way of expressing it, depending on the situation.

 Using “Hold on please” is the safest phrase to tell someone to wait.
 It leaves some degree of flexibility on how long it might take.
 If you already know that it will take longer than a few minutes, be clear about that.